parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/dealing-with-stress-and-challenges.md

 > “Sometimes I find if things get too stressful for me or I’m having a bad day I get a colouring book – you know those adult ones?
 Or people do word searches, write down their thoughts or go for a walk; just different ways people can deal with if they’re having a bad day or.”
 > _(Person with Parkinson’s)_

-> “When you sit there with Parkinson’s, you think, ‘I can’t do that, I can’t do this, I can’t go here,
-> I can’t go there.
-I can’t eat this,’ what about all the things you can do, you forget.
-I don’t dwell
-> on the bad stuff, and the good stuff sometimes takes my mind away from the bad stuff.
-I can manage it a little bit better.”
-> _(Person with Parkinson’s)_

 <div class="video-container">
 <iframe